Updated: 12/2018 (originally posted March, 2017)

 1. First, you’ll receive an automated call.
 When your Lifeline anniversary date is approaching (which will be different for everyone, depending on when you enrolled), you’ll get a robo call telling you that your recertification letter will be arriving in the mail.

-The letter will be in a blue envelope with the Universal Service Administrative Company’s logo and a “Lifeline Support Center” return address.
+The letter will be in an envelope with the Universal Service Administrative Company’s logo and a “Lifeline Support Center” return address.

 This automated call will NOT ask you for information and no response is required.
 If you do receive an unsolicited phone call asking you to verify your Lifeline eligibility, it could be a scam.
 To be safe, do not share any information and hang up.
 TDS will never call you directly regarding your Lifeline benefits.